 Baking soda has a salty, alkaline taste.
-Its alkalinity helps rid teeth discolorations due to food and drink consumption, smoking, among others.
+Its alkalinity helps eliminate tooth discoloration due to food and drink consumption, smoking, and the like.

-Due to the mild abrasiveness, it removes plaque on the tooth surface.
+Due to the mild abrasiveness, it removes plaque on the tooth’s surface.

-But, not all can get in-office dental tooth whitening procedure because it’s expensive.
+But not all can get an in-office dental tooth whitening procedure because it’s expensive.

-It costs 600 US dollars in average, meaning a minimum wage earner of 7.25 US dollars an hour needs to work more than 82 hours just to afford the procedure.
+It costs 600 US dollars on average.
+This means that a minimum wage worker who makes 7.25 US dollars an hour needs to work more than 82 hours just to afford the procedure.

-That, it is no longer surprising a lot of individuals are going for do-it-yourself home methods in tooth whitening.
-One of the most known ways to whiten teeth at a lesser price is with the use of baking soda.
+That said, it is no longer surprising a lot of individuals are going for do-it-yourself home methods in tooth whitening.
+One of the most known ways to whiten teeth at a lesser price is to use baking soda.

 Fortunately, there is some scientific research done on this matter, and you’ll soon know if using baking soda to achieve pearly white smile is indeed possible.